-- You will be taught by specialist teachers with a wealth of experience. - In the lessons, students are encouraged to participate in lively discussion, show curiosity and push themselves to the limit.
-Individual sessions are arranged to support candidates applying to University to read a Classics related degree: for example, the department offers twilight / lunchtime sessions so that candidates can sample Classical Greek. - There is a popular Classical Civilisation Club available to all year groups in which 6th form students are invited to take a leading role. - Trips are organised to watch productions of Greek plays and we are hoping to organise a trip to Greece in the near future. - The department has a record of achieving strong results.
+- You will be taught by specialist teachers with a wealth of experience. - In the lessons, students are encouraged to participate in lively discussion.
+Individual sessions are arranged to support candidates applying to University to read a Classics related degree: for example, the department offers twilight / lunchtime sessions so that candidates can sample Classical Greek. - There is a thriving Classics Society in which 6th form students are invited to take a leading role. - Trips are organised to watch productions of Greek plays. - Covid permitting, students studying Classical Civilisation will have the chance to visit Greece at the start of Year 13. - The department's subscription to Massolit and Jstor gives pupils access to a wide range of material. - The department has a record of achieving strong results.